ShweYeeOo11/Project-Evanesco/README.md

 ## 📜 Acknowledgments

-This project is inspired by open-source **Invisibility Cloak** projects available on GitHub.
+This project is inspired by open-source **Invisibility Cloak** projects.

 ## 📸 Project Demo